intel/zephyr.js/docs/sensors.md

 provide a consistent API that allows apps to communicate with sensors like accelerometer and gyroscope.
 Since the W3C Sensor API is still a draft spec, our implementation only provide a subset of the API and the API could be slightly different, but we try to follow the latest spec as closely as possible.

-The currently supported hardware are Arduino 101s with its built-in BMI160 accelerometer and gyroscope, also ambient light sensor that can be connected using analog pin.
+Note: The currently supported hardware is Arduino 101 with its built-in BMI160 chip with accelerometer, gyroscope, and temperature.
+The supported ambient light sensor is the Grove light sensor that comes with the Grove starter kit, that can be connected using an analog pin.

 Web IDL
 -------